 The answer can be tough.
 Prepare yourself for the worst, which is that you will be out of a job within a short period of time.
 Then ask yourself which is better: take a little bit of pain by losing your job or have the day-by-day intimidation by your manager at work?
 When you are risking your job, I am showing you the best ways to handle that situation here.

 My recommendation number 1

 However, you can make the decision in your life to quit working for any boss/company and start your own business on the internet.
-Imagine to be your own boss and be working from home!
-The opportunity for each of us is nearer then you think, the internet giving us endless possibilities.
-Anyone of us can do it, in fact I started building an internet business some time ago.
+Imagine being your own boss and be working from home!
+The opportunity for each of us is nearer than you think, the internet giving us endless possibilities.
+Anyone of us can do it, in fact, I started building an internet business some time ago.
 I became a member of the best internet business support program in the world and had a website within minutes.
-You can also do this by joining Wealthy Affiliate (WA) for a Free trial week, no financial commitments!
+You can also do this by joining Wealthy Affiliate (WA) for a Free trial week, with no financial commitments!
 The link is in my WA review below.